skip-mev/docs/docs/5-skip-secure.md

 - Transactions sent through Skip Secure RPC **MUST** have the `memo` field of the transaction exactly equal to the sender address.
 - For convenience, the `skipjs` and `skip-py` libraries also expose helper functions for developers to easily integrate with Skip Secure.
   For example usage, see the [skipjs GitHub Repo](https://github.com/skip-mev/skipjs) and [skip-py GitHub Repo](https://github.com/skip-mev/skip-py).

+### For Users

+Skip Secure can be used directly with Keplr wallet, Terra Station, and other wallets by changing the wallet endpoints to Skip's Sentinel endpoints.

+In Keplr, this can be done by going to **Settings -> Endpoints** and replacing the LCD endpoint with the corresponding Sentinel LCD endpoint for the chain used.

+< insert video of doing this in Keplr, and sending a tx using the right memo >

+In Terra Station, this can be done by going to **Settings -> Network -> Add a network (or Manage Networks -> Add a network)** and adding a network using the Sentinel LCD endpoints for the chain used.

+< insert video of doing this in Terra station, and sending a tx using the right memo >

+- After this configuration, all transactions sent by the wallet will be routed to Skip Secure.
+- All transactions sent with the wallet using Skip Secure **MUST** have the `memo` field of the transaction set exactly to the sender address.